bcgov/platform-developer-docs/src/docs/automation-and-resiliency/request-quota-adjustment-for-openshift-project-set.md

 * A screenshot of Sysdig dashboard (if available)
 * Additional images or files that supplement the already submitted information in the previous step

-Know that if the team does not receive a response from you within 2 weeks, the request will be rejected and a new request will need to be submitted.
+* More context about your plan and what your team's objectives are by obtaining the extra quota Know that if the team does not receive a response from you within 2 weeks, the request will be rejected and a new request will need to be submitted.

 ## Essential resources to improve your quota increase request